 Regal Faux Rosewood Parlor Guitar SOLD

 Birch back and sides with excellent Faux Rosewood finish, ebony fingerboard, original frets, Spruce top, new Golden Age replacement tuners.
 No case.
 Plays very well.
 Clear, bright birch tone.
-A steal at $300.00.
+Delighted to know it went to a fine home in Minneapolis.

 Supertone "Tulip Head" Mandolin